STS-93: Mission objectives

-The EarthKAM payload conducted Earth observations using the Electronic Still Camera (ESC) installed in the overhead starboard window of the Aft Flight Deck.
+The EarthKAM payload was flown but not operated, due to schools being out of session for the summer.

 The Plant Growth Investigations in Microgravity (PGIM) payload experiment used plants to monitor the space flight environment for stressful conditions that affect plant growth.
 Because plants cannot move away from stressful conditions, they have developed mechanisms that monitor their environment and direct effective physiological responses to harmful conditions.

 The Commercial Generic Bioprocessing Apparatus (CGBA) payload hardware allowed for sample processing and stowage functions.
 The Generic Bioprocessing Apparatus – Isothermal Containment Module (GBA-ICM) was temperature controlled to maintain a preset temperature environment, controlled the activation and termination of the experiment samples, and provided an interface for crew interaction, control and data transfer.

 The Micro-Electrical Mechanical System (MEMS) payload examined the performance, under launch, microgravity, and reentry conditions of a suite of MEMS devices.
 These devices included accelerometers, gyroscopes, and environmental and chemical sensors.
 The MEMS payload was self-contained and required activation and deactivation only.

 The Biological Research in Canisters (BRIC) payload was designed to investigate the effects of space flight on small arthropod animals and plant specimens.
 The flight crew was available at regular intervals to monitor and control payload/experiment operations.Columbia's landing at Kennedy Space Center marked the twelfth night landing in the Shuttle program's history.
 Five had been at Edwards Air Force Base in California and the rest KSC.
 To date, there had been 19 consecutive landings at KSC and 25 of the last 26 had been there.

+Launch attempts

 Special cargo

 In 2001, Coin World reported the revelation (via a FOIA document request) that the United States Mint had struck 39 examples of the 2000 Sacagawea dollar in gold in June 1999 at the West Point Mint.
 The planchets came from specially prepared ½ troy-oz $25 American Gold Eagle Bullion Planchets.
 Why they were struck is not known; speculation is that this was an attempt by the mint to offer "Premium" collectibles in conjunction with the newly released Sacagawea dollar in 2000.

 Twenty-seven were soon melted and the remaining 12 were on board Space Shuttle Columbia for the July 1999 STS-93 mission.
 Two examples then popped up at two separate events; one during a Private Congressional Dinner in August 1999, and another example at the Official First-Strike ceremonies in November.
 The coins remained at Mint Headquarters under lock and key until they were transferred in 2001 to Fort Knox.
 The strikes are considered to be illegal due to the Coinage regulations in place.

 In 2007, the Mint announced it would for the first time publicly display the 12 space-flown gold dollars at the American Numismatic Association's World's Fair of Money in Milwaukee, Wisconsin.